 Skip to content

-HIV Medicine Fellowship (non-ACGME)
+HIV Medicine Fellowship

 Mission Statement

 We train the next generation of physician leaders in HIV treatment and prevention in a comprehensive fellowship that emphasizes evidence-based, compassionate care for vulnerable populations, promotes health equity, and moves clinicians beyond cultural competence to cultural excellence.
-Through robust individualized training pathways in HIV and LGBTQ+ clinical care, our fellows learn from leading experts across disciplines in diverse environments with opportunities for scholarly activity, medical education, advocacy and leadership.
+Through robust individualized training pathways in HIV and LGBTQ+ clinical care, our fellows learn from leading experts across disciplines in diverse environments with opportunities for scholarly activity, medical education, advocacy, and leadership.

 Highlights

-• Close collaboration and teaching opportunities with the Kaiser Permanente Oakland and San Francisco multidisciplinary HIV care and prevention
+• Close collaboration and teaching opportunities with the Kaiser Permanente Oakland and San Francisco multidisciplinary HIV care and prevention teams.

 • Diverse community partnerships in the Bay Area, including clinical experiences at local community hospitals and San Francisco and Oakland city clinics.